 The Everett C. Fox, MD, Lectureship was formed through a bequest from the estate of Everett C. Fox, MD.
 Dr. Fox had been a practicing clinician in Texas and was vice president of the American Academy of Dermatology in 1946.

-Award: The selected lecturer will receive a cash award of $10,000 and present a 30-minute lecture at AAD's Summer Meeting.
+Award: The selected lecturer will receive a cash award of $10,000 and present a 30-minute lecture at AAD's Innovation Academy.

 The individual selected must be a dermatologist.